 The road to motherhood has just started.

-The last month of your pregnancy is all about your child trying to grow bigger.
+The last month of your third trimester and your pregnancy is all about your child trying to grow bigger.
 By that, they are building fat layers and gaining in weight.
 During the 34th week, your babies’ lungs are fully developed.

 But if you get into labor prematurely, you may be given some steroids.
 This is to help the babies breathe when they go out.

 You should also note that twin and multiple pregnancies are shorter than singleton pregnancies.
 In most cases, women give birth around the 36th week.
 On an average, a newborn twin will weigh around 5 1/2 lbs.
 They are lighter than the average singleton baby who can weigh at an average of 7.5 lbs.

 As the weeks go on and you’re near your due date, one of the twins will start going down into your pelvis.
 This will then clear up some space in your abdomen and will help you breathe a little better.